mikerapa/FolderWatcher/README.md

 Use the `watcher.Start()` function to start an instance of the watcher.
 You must have something to receive data on the channels before starting the watcher, otherwise you'll likely get an error related to deadlocks.

 Call `watcher.Stop()` to stop the watcher.
-Note that stopping the watcher does not removes the list of folders currently being watched.
+Note that stopping the watcher does not remove the list of folders currently being watched.

 ## Examples